- A breakdown of event marketing and its importance

-What’s the number one thing B2B and B2C consumers are looking for from brands today?
-Great experiences.
-If you’re not already using experiential marketing, then you’re missing an opportunity to convert more leads into buyers.
+What’s an important ingredient business-to-business (B2B) and business-to-consumer (B2C) audiences are looking for from brands today?
+A great experience.
+If you’re not already using event marketing, then you’re missing an opportunity to convert more leads into buyers.

 What is Event Marketing?